F5Networks/f5-telemetry-streaming/docs/userguide/quick-start.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Note:

-   The Package Management LX tab will not show up in the user interface unless you have previously...
+   The Package Management LX tab will not show up in the user interface unless you have previously used the command line to create a file called "enable" in the directory /var/log/.

 #.
 Download the latest RPM package from |github| in the **dist** directory.
 #.
 Upload and install the RPM package on the using the BIG-IP GUI: